RonasIT/swift-networking/README.md

 ### Request adapting

-⚠️ Currently supports only appending headers ⚠️
+⚠️ Currently supports only headers appending ⚠️

 Request adapting allows you to provide additional information within request.

 Request adapting includes:
-1. `RequestAdapter`s, which provide request adapting logic
+1. `RequestAdapter`s, that provide a request adapting logic
-2. `RequestAdaptingService`, which manages request adapting chain for multiple request adapters
+2. `RequestAdaptingService`, that manages a request adapting chain for multiple request adapters
-3. Your `NetworkService`, which notifies request adapting service about request sending/retrying
+3. Your `NetworkService`, that notifies request adapting service about request sending/retrying

-If you need to attach access token through request adapter, there is built-in `TokenRequestAdapter`.
+If you need to attach an access token through a request adapter, there is built-in `TokenRequestAdapter`.
 See [automatic token refreshing](#automatic-token-refreshing-and-request-retrying) for more.

 #### Usage

 1. Implement your custom request adapter:
 ```swift
 import Networking
 import UIKit.UIDevice